IsaacScript/isaac-steam-workshop-upload/README.md

 ```bash
 steamcmd +login foo +quit # Replace "foo" with your Steam username.
 ```

+You will be prompted for your password and the five digit Steam Guard code.
+If successful, the program will then exit.

 Next, print out the contents of the `~/Steam/config/config.vdf` file and put it in your clipboard: